marcin-libelt/marcin-libelt/README.md

 - 👋 Hi, I’m @marcin-libelt
 - 👀 I’m interested in ReactJs, ReactNative
-- 💞️ I’m looking to collaborate on ReactJs projects as a part of grater team.
+- 💞️ I’m looking to collaborate on ReactJs projects as a part of greater team.
 - 📫 How to reach me at https://www.linkedin.com/in/marcin-libelt-74ba2a57/

 <!---